-This SEM (Scanning Electron Microscope) micrograph of a fleshfly labellum shows the sensory hairs that cover the surface of the oral surface of the lobes.
+This SEM (Scanning Electron Microscope) micrograph of a flesh fly labellum shows the sensory hairs that cover the surface of the oral surface of the lobes.
 These sensory hairs taste sugars, salts, amino acids, water and other chemicals as well as conferring a delicate sense of touch on the whole organ.

-Hymenopteran mouthpart modifications antenna maxillary palpi labellum haustellum
+Hymenopteran mouthpart modifications

 The sawflies, bees and wasps have various arrangements of mouthparts, the most complex being those of bees (photo at right).
-Like lepidopterans, bees use a tube to suck nectar but it is a modified glossa (part of the labium).
-Mandibles are retained primarily for handling wax - in fact, the structure of the mandibles gives rise to the precise hexagonal arrangement
+Like lepidopterans, bees use a tube to suck nectar but they are modified glossae (part of the labium).
+Mandibles are retained primarily for handling wax - in fact, the structure of the mandibles gives rise to the precise hexagonal arrangement of the cells in the honeycomb.